Blueprint-Based Study Plan and Readiness

 5Oncology nursing practice and safetyMixed practice set

-6Care continuum and survivorshipTeaching and navigation questions
+6Care continuum and survivorshipTeaching and navigation items

 Readiness checklist

-• RN license eligibility has been confirmed.
+• RN license eligibility (active, unencumbered) is confirmed.

 Use missed questions as data